 So what is SEO?
 Search engine optimization AKA how to make Google happy.
 I will just use Google in my discussion, but this applies to Bing and the others.
 But they just follow along since Google so dominates.

 Google may like my post on pork chops more because I have an extensive discussion on pork chops and not just a recipe and a few pictures.
-I swear one blogger was crying online about her photos were so much better and it was “not fair” others were ranked above her because from her point of view, it’s a photo contest.
+One blogger was crying online about her photos were so much better and it was “not fair” others were ranked above her because from her point of view, it’s a photo contest.
 No, it is not a photo contest.
-It is the total package.
+It is the total presentation and information provided.

 What is important to Google? (my opinions only)